jordancheah/tidydataproject/README.md

 ##Tidy Data for Output File DT4.txt
 The final output file fulfills the tidy data set requirements:
 * Each variable forms a column (Subject, ActCode etc)
-* Each observation forms a row, with primary key = Subject,ActCode
+* Each observation forms a row (with primary key = Subject,ActCode)
 * Each data set contains information on only one observational unit